-From the RunTime screen, you navigate into the main menu parts of the STC-2000A by using the fixed MENU key.
-After pressing it, the Main Menu screen will appear and the display will look like Figure 11.7.
-Pressing the fixed STATUS key while navigating menus (including the MAIN MENU) restores the RunTime screen.
+From the RunTime Mode, you navigate into other parts of the STC-2002 by using the fixed MENU key.
+After pressing it, the Main Menu screen will appear and the display will look like Figure 3.6.
+Pressing the fixed STATUS key while navigating menus (including the MAIN MENU) restores the Run Time screen.
 Pressing the BYE key while navigating on other menus (highest level) will restore the MAIN MENU.